Probiotics shut out bad breath, improve oral health

 Unlike a good tooth-brushing or tongue-scraping - or for that matter, a trip to the dentist - probiotic products don't work by scrubbing, scraping or scouring at your teeth and oral tissues.
 Instead, they knock out halitosis by using the ecosystem in your mouth against itself.

 To do so, probiotics introduce new bacteria into your mouth.
 These little microbes multiply fast, rapidly crowding out those that give off the odors that make your breaths stink.
-The best specialty probiotic kits use bacterial species that give off bacteriocin-like inhibitory substance (BLIS), a protein that kills odor-causing microorganisms on contact.
+The best specialty probiotic kits use bacterial species that give off bacteriocin-like inhibitory substance (BLIS), a protein that attacks odor-causing microorganisms on contact.

 Think of probiotics as a way to introduce a friendly, non-native species into an isolated ecosystem.